qgis/QGIS-Website/content/resources/installation-guide/index.md

 # Installing from Source

-Refer to [INSTALL](https://github.com/qgis/QGIS/blob/master/INSTALL.md) on how to build and install QGIS from source for the different platforms.
+Please refer to [the developer installation notes](https://github.com/qgis/QGIS/blob/master/INSTALL.md) for notes on how to build and install QGIS from source for the different platforms we support.

 {{< content-end >}}